- 21-inch diameter cooking area for 346 square inches of primary cooking area and a total smoking space of 488 square

 Certainly, this is a unique-looking grill.
 The footprint is small.
 The lid rolls around instead of lifting up.
 This is actually an impressive bit of design.
 Not because of any hard engineering to make it work, but because of the way it leaves heat and smoke inside the cooking chamber.
 When you lift the lid of a normal grill, air rushes in to fill the space.
 The lifting of the lid tries to create a vacuum.
 Since the lid on the Grilla doesn’t displace air, it doesn’t draw out heat or force air in.
 Kind of a cool idea.

-New for 2021, the Grilla comes with WiFi-enabled controller with what the manufacturer calls Alpha Channel.
+New for 2021, the Grilla comes with a WiFi-enabled controller with what the manufacturer calls Alpha Channel.
 There are two modes to this controller.
 In one mode the grill runs on what Grilla commonly refers to as the swing.
-This puts the grill into a temperature wave pattern the ever so slightly lifts and lowers the temperature around what the user sets.
+This puts the grill into a temperature wave pattern that ever so slightly lifts and lowers the temperature around what the user sets.
 This produces more smoke as the fire is allowed to smolder on the temperature downswing.
-In the other mode, the cooker follows the standard PID configuration, meaning a precise, even temperature through the cooking time.
+In the other mode, the cooker follows the standard PID configuration, meaning a precise, even temperature throughout the cooking time.
 Grilla is currently the only company to offer this feature.

 All in all, this is certainly a great pellet grill to consider, especially in the under $1,000USD price range.
 The engineering and features are certainly above average in the price range and while distribution seems limited it is readily available online.